 However, there are still many challenges ahead for NLP & NLU in the future.
 One of the main challenges is to teach AI systems how to interact with humans.

-The difference between them is that NLP can work with just about any type of data, whereas NLU is limited to structured data.
+The difference between them is that NLP can work with just about any type of data, whereas NLU is a subset of NLP and is just limited to structured data.
 In other words, NLU can use dates and times as part of its conversations, whereas NLP can't.

 It's also important to remember that although both NLP and NLU are used for conversational apps, they have their own uses as well.